Key Takeaways:

 These symptoms happen when a tumor grows in the abdomen, pressing on or disrupting the function of the digestive organs.

 Bloating, feeling full quickly, and persistent abdominal discomfort are all key symptoms to watch for.
-If these symptoms are new, ongoing, and not helped by antacids, it’s time to talk to your doctor.
+If these symptoms are new, ongoing, and not helped by antacids, it’s time to talk to your doctor about the early warning signs of cancer.

 When to See a Doctor